Substring Complexity in Sublinear Space: Introduction

-An improvement to this situation is the recent introduction of the concept of {\em string attractor}~\cite{DBLP:conf/stoc/KempaP18}.
+An improvement is the recent introduction of the {\em string attractor}~\cite{DBLP:conf/stoc/KempaP18} notion.
+Let $T$ be a string of length $n$.
 An attractor $\Gamma$ is a set of positions over $[1,n]$ such that any substring of $T$ has an occurrence covering a position in $\Gamma$.
-The size $\gamma$ of a smallest attractor asymptotically lower bounds all the repetitiveness measures listed above, and others (see~\cite{KNPlatin20} for a comprehensive list).
+The size $\gamma$ of a smallest attractor asymptotically lower bounds all the repetitiveness measures listed above (and others; see~\cite{KNPlatin20}).
 Unfortunately, using indexes based on $\gamma$ comes also with some challenges.
-Other the fact that computing $\gamma$ is NP-hard~\cite{DBLP:conf/stoc/KempaP18}, it is not clear whether $\gamma$ is the definitive measure of repetitiveness.
-In particular, we do not know whether one can always represent $T$ in $\cO(\gamma)$ space (machine words).
-This motivated Christiansen et al.~to consider a new measure $\delta$ of compressibility, initially introduced in the area of string compression by Raskhodnikova et al.~\cite{DBLP:journals/algorithmica/RaskhodnikovaRRS13}, and for which $\delta \leq \gamma$ always holds~\cite{DBLP:journals/corr/abs-1811-12779}.
+Other than computing $\gamma$ is NP-hard~\cite{DBLP:conf/stoc/KempaP18}, it is unclear if $\gamma$ is the definitive measure of repetitiveness: we do not know whether one can always represent $T$ in $\cO(\gamma)$ space (machine words).
+This motivated Christiansen et al.~\cite{DBLP:journals/corr/abs-1811-12779} to consider a new measure $\delta$ of compressibility, initially introduced in the area of string compression by Raskhodnikova et al.~\cite{DBLP:journals/algorithmica/RaskhodnikovaRRS13}, and for which $\delta \leq \gamma$ \emph{always holds}~\cite{DBLP:journals/corr/abs-1811-12779}.

-\begin{definition}[\cite{DBLP:journals/corr/abs-1811-12779}] Let $T$ be a string and $S_T(k)$ its substring complexity, i.e., the function that counts the number of distinct substrings of length $k$ of $T$, for each $k$.
+\begin{definition}[\cite{DBLP:journals/corr/abs-1811-12779}] Let $T$ be a string and $S_T(k)$ its {\em substring complexity}: the function counting the number of distinct substrings of length $k$ of $T$.
 The {\em normalized substring complexity} of $T$ is the function $S_T(k)/k$ and we set $\delta= \sup\{S_T(k)/k, k\geq 1\}$ its supremum. \end{definition}